mcfilib/filib.github.io/posts/2018-12-07-testing-distributed-process-apps-with-hspec.md

 We'll start off by writing a custom [HSpec](https://hspec.github.io/writing-specs.html) hook to make a bridge between our application and our tests.
 Our hook will spin up an application and thread around a shared [`MVar`](http://hackage.haskell.org/package/base-4.12.0.0/docs/Control-Concurrent-MVar.html#t:MVar) and a [`LocalNode`](http://hackage.haskell.org/package/distributed-process-0.7.4/docs/Control-Distributed-Process-Node.html#t:LocalNode).

-The [`MVar`](http://hackage.haskell.org/package/base-4.12.0.0/docs/Control-Concurrent-MVar.html#t:MVar) serves two purposes; it will us to communicate state and act as locking mechanism ([`takeMVar`](http://hackage.haskell.org/package/base-4.12.0.0/docs/Control-Concurrent-MVar.html#v:takeMVar) blocks until it's full).
+The [`MVar`](http://hackage.haskell.org/package/base-4.12.0.0/docs/Control-Concurrent-MVar.html#t:MVar) serves two purposes; it will be used to communicate state and act as locking mechanism ([`takeMVar`](http://hackage.haskell.org/package/base-4.12.0.0/docs/Control-Concurrent-MVar.html#v:takeMVar) blocks until it's full).
 Whilst the [`LocalNode`](http://hackage.haskell.org/package/distributed-process-0.7.4/docs/Control-Distributed-Process-Node.html#t:LocalNode) will allow us to spin up adhoc processes when we need them.

 The functions `aroundApp` and `withApp` are the first step in bridging these two worlds.